justinamiller/DotNet-Coding-Guidelines/README.md

 If you have tons of private methods within a class, you could split them into a separate class instead.

-### Tip #30

-👍 Try to use short-hand names only when they’re generally known:
+### Try to use short-hand names only when they’re generally known:

 ```
 private readonly CreateQuestionDefinitionRequestDto _requestDto;